FREQUENTLY ASKED QUESTIONS

-If you have a disabiliti, please contact us directly and we will do our best to accommodate your needs.
+If you have a disability, please contact us directly and we will do our best to accommodate your needs.

 Do you have tools that we can use or must we bring our own?

 MHP has a limited number of tools.
-We have a chopsaw, table saw, grinders, sanders, a drill press and hand tools.
+We have a chopsaw, table saw, grinders, sanders, a drill press, compressor, a generator and hand tools.
 We do not provide nails, screws or other items that might be needed for the tools.